tbela99/gzip/README.md

 * Configure up to 3 domains from which resources will be loaded.
 * You can also configure which kind of resource are loaded from these domains.
-* CORS headers are automatically added for responses sent from these domains
+* CORS headers are automatically added for responses sent from these domains.

 # Misc